 How are decisions made on what is funded?

 The BCE Board of Directors allocates a grant to BSD each September based on the funds we raise during the previous fiscal year ending on June 30th.
 Funding priorities are identified through thoughtful collaboration with BSD’s administration, board of trustees, and information collected through parent surveys and public comments at school board meetings.
-Final program and funding decisions rest with Burlingame School District’s administrators and our elected school board trustees who manage the $25+ million district budget.
+Final program and funding decisions rest with Burlingame School District’s administrators and our elected school board trustees.

 Can I earmark my BCE donation to a specific program?

 No. The BSD Board and administration make the decisions about how to spend the district budget, and BCE’s grant gives them added flexibility.
 If you have input on district spending, it’s important for you to voice your opinions to your elected BSD Board of Trustees and the Superintendent of Schools.
-Board meetings are the first Tuesday of every month and are open to the public, and board and staff contact information is on the BSD website.
+Board meetings are open to the public, and board and staff contact information is on the BSD website.

 What do BCE finances look like?
 Is the organization fiscally responsible?

 BCE accrues typical business expenses, such as insurance, telephone, office supplies, postage, and staff salaries.
-We work very hard to keep our expenses reasonable, managing them at 15% which even includes expenses for our annual gala.
+We work very hard to keep our expenses reasonable, managing them at 13% which even includes expenses for our annual fundraising soiree.
 Also, like any fiscally responsible non-profit organization, we maintain board restricted savings (reserve) to ensure stability in our budget planning from year-to-year.
-BCE is transparent about finances, providing profit & loss statements at all of our public board meetings, and will provide a copy of our budget upon request.
+BCE successfully completes an external annual audit and our IRS Form 990 is publicly available as with all non-profits.
 You can learn more about our finances in our most recent annual report.

 Public funding is not enough to provide the kind of public education our children deserve.
 Local parcel taxes and bond measures help, but do not completely cover the need.
 Our foundation can.